ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 <p align="center"><i>Teaching backpropagation</i></p>

-I'm an energy engineer turned data scientist.
+I'm an energy engineer turned data scientist turned data engineer.
 I'm working on using data & machine learning to combat climate change.
 I like building models to optimize the control of energy systems.
 I am particularly interested in the space that exists between economic and carbon optimization.

-Currently I'm a data scientist at [Gridcognition](https://gridcognition.com/), working on building software to navigate the transition to a decentralised and decarbonised future.
+Currently I'm a data engineer at [Gridcognition](https://gridcognition.com/), working on building software to navigate the transition to a decentralised and decarbonised future.

 [LinkedIn](https://www.linkedin.com/in/adgefficiency/) or [email](adam.green@adgefficiency.com) - [GitHub](https://github.com/ADGEfficiency) - [personalized mentoring](https://mentorcruise.com/mentor/AdamGreen/) - [CV](https://adgefficiency.com/cv.pdf).